verhyppo/question_mark/projects/mimical_thus/README.md

 - similar behaviour
 - passions and hobbies

+Each user is able to insert its data
+- name
+- surname
+- email
+- birthdate
+- list of behaviour and value
+- list of interests and value

-Each user is able to insert its data during the registration process and then, cannot update them anymore.
+during the registration process and then cannot update them anymore.

 Each user can select up to 5 behaviors and 5 passions, with a total of 10 entries per user, and can assign a value to each of its entries from -10 to +10, where -10 means that hates that behavior or passion and +10 means that loves them very much